-In this blog, we discuss how you can perform an effective content audit for your website and why it is imperative for continued growth and success in your industry.
+In this blog, we discuss how you can perform an effective content audit for your website and why a content audit is essential for driving revenue.

 What is a content audit?

 Think of all the content you create, including blog posts, social media posts, event pages and web pages.
 How do you organise it?
 Do you track how well it's performing?
 Do you use these insights to create future content?

 Running a content audit on a regular basis will help you determine your biggest strengths and weaknesses to ensure your content marketing programmes are bringing in leads and, more importantly, money.

 It’s a lot of work to do but it can really make the difference when it comes to creating content that resonates with your target audience and helps your business to grow.
 Ultimately, a content audit will give you an insight into what content to create, update, re-write or delete.

 A content audit involves looking at all of the content currently on your website to understand:

 Content performance (keyword rankings, traffic, conversions, click-through rates)

 Content relevance (does it resonate with your target audience?)